a community & culture building

 About Erin Caitlin Sweeney (she/her or they/them)

-I'm a woman of European descent living in Huichin, the unceded Ohlone territory currently known as Oakland, CA. I'm a politicized healer, educator & group facilitator.
 I'm a Leo Sun & Aries Rising with a Pisces Moon.
 I'm a storyteller, plant lover, and dancer.
 My people come from what is now called Scotland, Ireland, France & Germany.
+I'm a white person living on Susquehannock and Lenni Lenape land, currently known as Lancaster, PA.